rabbitmq/rabbitmq-website/site/upgrade.md

-# Upgrading RabbitMQ.
+# Upgrading RabbitMQ

-## Before you upgrade

-### <a id="erlang"/> Erlang version
+## <a id="rabbitmq-version-compatibility"/> RabbitMQ version compatibility

-Different versions of RabbtiMQ support different versions of Erlang.
-It's recommended to upgrade Erlang version when upgrading a RabbitMQ version if it possible.

-Erlang version compatibility chart can be found [here](/which-erlang.html).

-### <a id="aompatibility"/> Compatible versions
+The upgrade path will depend on your current RabbitMQ version, the RabbitMQ version that you want to upgrade to.

-Some version changes require intermediate upgrade.
-To upgrade to the latest version from some old versions, you should first upgrade to an intermediate version.
+Some version changes require intermediate upgrades.

-Current version upgrade compatibility:
+For example, to upgrade from version `3.4.x` or earlier to version `3.7.0`, you must upgrade to `3.6.14`, and then to `3.7.0`.

+Upgrade paths:

 | From     | To     |
 |----------|--------|